CaptainDylan/Books_Films/README.txt

 		https://www.qlik.com/us/try-or-buy/download-qlik-sense

-2. Install Qlik Sense Desktop
+2. Install Qlik Sense Desktop by running the downloaded .exe file

-	Important Note: While installing, be sure to include the Dashboard Bundle and the Visualization Bundle.
+	Important Note: In the installation walkthrough, be sure to include the Dashboard Bundle and the Visualization Bundle.
 	There should be 2 checkboxes under "Supported extension bundles".
 Please check both.

 	Please note Qlik Sense Desktop requires a Windows OS.
 You can use a virtual machine if your native OS is not Windows.